vincentsels/ecorendum/INFO.md

 # Why is this website on the topic of ecology?

-A large problem with our democratic system is that it was never conceived to deal with issues which have **deadlines** and **thresholds** imposed by unsurmountable laws of nature and physics, simply because at the time of its conception in the 18th and 19th century, these were not yet known.
-This is a major flaw in the system which has never been corrected.
+A large problem with our democratic system is that it was never conceived to deal with issues which have **deadlines** and **thresholds** imposed by unsurmountable laws of nature and physics, simply because such limits and their effect on societies were not yet known at the time the system was conceived in the 18th century in America and France, or the 19th century in the case of the Belgian consitution.
+This is a major flaw in the system which has never been properly corrected.

 #### Elections